Last week I went for a walk in Spain, hiking the last 118 kilometers of the Camino de Santiago de Compostela.

 I first heard about the Camino because I’m a big fan of the writer Paulo Coelho.
 He wrote his book “The Pilgrimage” about his experience on the Camino.
 The full walk is 780 kilometers and while there are many routes, the traditional one crosses northern Spain ending at the shrine of the apostle Saint James the Great in the cathedral of Santiago de Compostela in Galicia.
 Tradition has it that the remains of the saint are buried here.

-Walking 20+ kilometers a day is a good reminder on the importance of being present.
-The times I was constantly measuring my progress to the end point made for a tortuous journey.
+Walking 20+ kilometers a day is a good reminder of the importance of being present.
+The times I was constantly measuring my progress to the endpoint made for a tortuous journey.
 But when I just paid attention to what was right ahead of me, the walk was colorful, rich and full of life.
 And I seemed to get to my destination faster too.

 If you are offered an easy way out, take it.
 In my experience, life is difficult enough without fabricating hardships for yourself.
 I hadn’t done a lot of research before the trip so I was thrilled upon my arrival to learn that for 3 euros per day, I could send my luggage ahead of me by car.
 Perfect.
 I took advantage of that offer every single day and remain convinced that that, along with my morning coffee, were my best investments on the Camino.